ymclapp/city_explorer_api/README.md

 Finish time: _____

-Actual time needed to complete: Still not complete, but worked on for 4.5 hours
+Actual time needed to complete: Still not complete, but worked on for 4.5 hours - 02/17 - still working on to get state code to work, fees, and addresses

 Number and name of feature: Feature #1 Database